Sub-Snowline Formation of Gas-Giant Planets in Binary Systems: Introduction

-Other possibilities exist.
-A straightforward one is that the snow line is a dynamical property that evolves with stellar luminosity, and at the onset of formation, it was actually located in a stable region.
-To test this, for each unstable giant, we examined the luminosity of a young single star with the same metallicity and mass, using Modules for Experiments in Stellar Astrophysics \citep[MESA;][]{Paxton2011, Jermyn2023}.
-Out of $13$ systems with measured metallicities and masses, only three had a stable snow line at formation time (around $2\,$ Myr, see example in Figure \ref{fig:snowline_evolution} on \nameref{sec:graphs}); while this may explain some of the systems, it does not provide a robust explanation, nor does it predict the specific locations of these planets (as we discuss below).
-Another possibility is that the planet formed before the binary system.
-This scenario is unlikely, as the time scale for binaries to form at wider separations and migrate inwards is usually much shorter than the disk lifetime \citep[e.g.][]{Generozov2025}.
-A third possibility is that the planet was captured from a different system through exchange.
-In this case, we would expect to see a significant difference in the eccentricity (and inclinations, but these are usually not available) distribution of this population compared to the general population of gas giants in circumstellar systems.
-However, we do not see such a difference in the eccentricity distribution between our sample and the general gas giants population (see Figure \ref{fig:feh_e_hists} in \nameref{sec:graphs}), making this less likely (though the statistics are small).

-We can also consider capture in the same system. \citet{Gong2018} investigated the capture of a circumbinary planet into a close circumstellar orbit.
-However, the probability for such capture decreases dramatically for small binary separations, high eccentricity, or high mass ratios.
-Therefore, while this might be a viable option in extreme cases, it cannot explain the general sample.
+Another straightforward possibility is that the snow line evolves with stellar luminosity and was located in a stable region at the onset of planet formation.
+To test this, for each unstable giant we examined the luminosity of a young single star with the same metallicity and mass, using Modules for Experiments in Stellar Astrophysics \citep[MESA;][]{Paxton2011, Jermyn2023}.
+Out of 13 systems with measured metallicities and masses, only four had a stable snow line at formation time (around 2\,Myr; see Fig.~\ref{fig:snowline_evolution}).
+While this evolutionary scenario may be physically valid for those four individual cases, it is insufficient as a general explanation for two reasons.
+First, it fails for the remaining systems, whose snow line is dynamically unstable even at the earliest stellar ages.
+Second, and more critically, the snowline-evolution scenario is purely qualitative: it can address \emph{whether} a giant could have formed, but not \emph{where} --- it provides no prediction for the specific observed semi-major axis, which the dust-trap model does.
+A further possibility is that the planet formed before the binary assembled.
+This scenario is unlikely, as the timescale for binaries to form at wider separations and migrate inwards is usually much shorter than the disc lifetime \citep[e.g.][]{Generozov2025}.
+Capture from a different system through an exchange interaction would predict a significant difference in eccentricity between this population and the general gas-giant population; no such difference is seen (Fig.~\ref{fig:feh_e_hists}), making this unlikely, though statistics are small. \citet{Gong2018} investigated the capture of a circumbinary planet into a close circumstellar orbit, but this probability decreases dramatically for small binary separations, high eccentricities, or high mass ratios, and cannot explain the general sample.